apache/parquet-format/VariantEncoding.md

 - Offsets are relative to the start of the `bytes` array.
 - The length of the ith string can be computed as `offset[i+1] - offset[i]`.
 - The offset of the first string is always equal to 0 and is therefore redundant.
 It is included in the spec to simplify in-memory-processing.
 - `offset_size_minus_one` indicates the number of bytes per `dictionary_size` and `offset` entry.
-I.e. a value of 0 indicates 1-byte offsets, 1 indicates 2-byte offsets, 2 indicates 3 byte offsets and 3 indicates 4-byte offsets.
+I.e. a value of 0 indicates 1-byte offsets, 1 indicates 2-byte offsets, 2 indicates 3-byte offsets and 3 indicates 4-byte offsets.
 - If `sorted_strings` is set to 1, strings in the dictionary must be unique and sorted in lexicographic order.
 If the value is set to 0, readers may not make any assumptions about string order or uniqueness.